songyahui/Timed_Verification/paper/Response.md

 #### +P5 line 318.
 What happens if e does not terminate on time?
 Does the program abort?

-Like other modeling languages, the timed constructs are used in a abstract modeling way, where e must terminate before the deadline.
-If e is possibly go beyond the deadline, it should be modelled using conditionals where the other possibilities are explicitly modeled.
+Like other modeling languages, the timed constructs are used in an abstract modeling way, where e must terminate before the deadline.
+If e possibly goes beyond the deadline, it should be modeled using conditionals where the other possibilities are explicitly modeled.

 #### +P6 line 320 “potentially allows efficient clock manipulation”.
 I am not clear what you mean.
 Where does this clock manipulation happen?

-This comes from the context of how people usually make uses of the timed automata.
+This comes from the context of how people usually make use of the timed automata.
-For example, to use the model checker Uppaal, uses need to draw the automata themselves, including the clock naming, clock constrains annotation, transition constrains annotation.
-And this process most likely is not the most efficient way of manipulating the clocks, which leads to redundant clocks/constrains or bugs.
+For example, to use the model checker Uppaal, users need to draw the automata themselves, including the clock naming, clock constrains annotation, transition constrains annotation.
+And this process most likely is not the most efficient way of manipulating the clocks, which leads to redundant clocks/constraints or bugs.

 #### +P7 line 346, rule $[tot_1]$ should the conclusion say $(V, e_1’)$ rather than $(V, e’)$?

-That's right, sorry about the confusion and thanks for pointing it out.
-Already fixed.
+That's right; sorry about the confusion, and thanks for pointing it out.
+It is already fixed.

 #### +P8 line 360.
-Are we missing a rule to eliminate $\textbf{deadline}$ when the execution of $e$ hs terminated and the deadline has not been reached.
+Are we missing a rule to eliminate $\textbf{deadline}$ when the execution of $e$ is terminated, and the deadline has not been reached?

 That's right.
 We will need to add a rule where e reduced to a value within the deadline.